-The Rotary District 7620 Project Trust Fund intends to own and produce a broadcast-ready documentary about the Rotary leaders who had the courage and vision to believe that Rotary could eradicate the wild-polio virus from the entire world.
-We are looking for strategic partners in the production of a documentary about these little known heroes who have already changed our world for the better in ways that most people today can’t imagine.
+The Rotary District 7620 Project Trust Fund has produced a 46-minute long, broadcast-ready documentary about the Rotary leaders who had the courage and vision to believe that Rotary could eradicate the wild-polio virus from the entire world.
+The film is meant to educate, motivate, and inspire Rotarians to continue supporting Rotary’s polio eradication efforts.

-To tell the story of the men and women who dared to dream such an impossible goal back in 1979.
-Were they visionaries who fully understood the task they were undertaking, or were they fools that simply didn’t understand the enormity of tackling a goal that was just too far out of reach?
+The film’s objective is to tell the story of the men and women who dared to dream such an impossible goal back in 1979.
+Were they visionaries who fully understood the task they were undertaking, or were they fools that simply didn’t understand the enormity of tackling a goal that was too far out of reach?
 What can we learn from the Rotary leaders who accepted this challenge?
 What do they think of their own contribution, and the contribution of an enormous multi-organizational team, including the WHO, CDC, UNICEF, and the Bill and Melinda Gates Foundation, now that the goal is about to be achieved?
-We believe that telling the story of these unknown and heroic community servants is crucial to everyone’s understanding of why the world is about to be a much healthier place.
+Telling the story of these unknown and heroic community servants is crucial to everyone’s understanding of why the world is about to be a much healthier place.
 It is also an inspiration to all to have a true, larger than life example of how a small group of visionaries can inspire others and literally change the world.

 The Dare to Dream documentary tells the story of how Rotary decided to eradicate polio using first person interviews with the following: